LOLLOLOOLOL/cake/README.md

+**Prefixed transactions:**

+If a staged transaction proposes an action for consideration, a **prefixed transaction** *defines what* will happen a result of the subsequent actions.

+To frame this with a scenario, consider token issuance.
+If a prefixed transaction defines the terms and conditions of the issuance, the following actions can be defined by those terms and conditions.

+Prefixed transactions can establish a framework for token distribution between untrusted parties.

 **Indirect token distribution:**

 Say the feature that a developer intends to implement is a method by which a token issuer can pay dividends.
 This possibility may not seem feasible with the understanding that: